osayiosas/Polymorphism/README.md

 # Polymorphism
-# this are codes writen to use an interface automatical known hoe to work with any number
+# this are codes writen to use an interface automatical known how to work with any number
 # of different obeject

 # Polymorphism help your code resuable